Today, Ukraine is defending Europe. We will stand with Ukraine until the Kremlin is stopped and held to account.

 Languages: English, Russian, French, Romanian, Estonian

-Igor Gretskiy, visiting fellow
+Igor Gretskiy, research fellow

 Areas of expertise: Russia; Russia’s foreign policy towards Ukraine and Poland; political transformation in central and eastern Europe